ccs-ucb/290Q/assets/labs/L7-timeline-1/L7-timeline-1.md

 2. Grouping and repeating trials
 3. Conditional trials
 4. Looping trials
-5. Dynamic trials
+5. Excersise

 ## Setup and Recap

 Last lab, we created a simple timeline with multiple trials.
 Let's pick up there.
-Create a new file called experiment.html and add the following code:
+Create a new file called `experiment.html` and add the following code:

 ```html
 <!DOCTYPE html>